kristopherjohnson/cxxforth/cxxforth.cpp.md

         "      .\" overt act of relinquishment in perpetuity of all present and future rights to\" cr", "      .\" this software under copyright law.\" cr", "      cr",
-        "      .\" THE SOFTWARE IS PROVIDED 'AS IS' WITHOUT WARRANTY OF ANY KIND, EXPRESS OR\" cr", "      .\" IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,\" cr", "      .\" FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+        "      .\" THE SOFTWARE IS PROVIDED \" .dquot .\" AS IS\" .dquot .\"  WITHOUT WARRANTY OF ANY KIND, EXPRESS OR\" cr", "      .\" IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,\" cr", "      .\" FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE\" cr", "      .\" AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN\" cr",